KL0-6/Quizlytic/README.md

 Quizlytic is a full-stack AI Flashcard application I've built to help people generate study material quickly.
 The app is built using modern web technologies including React, TypeScript, and Tailwind CSS, with a backend powered by Drogon and C++.

+You can try it out LIVE at: [sites.kl0-6.com/flashcards](https://sites.kl0-6.com/flashcards)

 ## Features

 - **AI-Powered Flashcard Creation**: Automatically generate answers to your questions using AI.